BEAT: A Large-Scale Semantic and Emotional Multi-Modal Dataset for Conversational Gestures Synthesis: Metric for Semantic Relevancy

-We propose the Semantic-Relevant Gesture Recall (SRGR) to evaluate the diversity of gesture, which can also be interpreted as whether the gestures are vivid and diverse.
-We utilize the semantic scores as a weight for Probability of Correct Keypoint (PCK) between the generated gestures and the ground truth gestures.
-Where PCK is the number of joints that been successfully recalled against a specified threshold $\delta$.
+We propose the Semantic-Relevant Gesture Recall (SRGR) to evaluate the semantic relevancy of gestures, which can also be interpreted as whether the gestures are vivid and diverse.
+We utilize the semantic scores as a weight for the Probability of Correct Keypoint (PCK) between the generated gestures and the ground truth gestures.
+Where PCK is the number of joints successfully recalled against a specified threshold $\delta$.
 The SRGR metric can be calculated as follows:

 where $\mathbf{1}$ is the indicator function and $T, J$ is the set of frames and number of joints.
-We think the SRGR, which emphasizes recalling gestures in the clip of interest is more in line with the subjective human perception for gesture diversity than the equal weight sum of L1 distance (L1 Diversity)\cite{li2021audio2gestures}.
+We think the SRGR, which emphasizes recalling gestures in the clip of interest, is more in line with the subjective human perception of gesture's valid diversity than the L1 variance of synthesized gestures.